siteroller/moorte/README.md

 Many other buttons buttons rely on 3rd party scripts.
 [Eg. the popup in the "hyperlink" button uses StickyWin, the "Upload Button" uses FancyUpload, etc.]
-They require Depender.js, which is used to load in each of these third-party scripts as needed.
+They require some sort of lazy loader to load in third-party scripts as needed.
-See the Depender docs for the correct setup of these docs.
-The Demo folder of the download is setup correctly.
+The MooRTE download comes with our AssetLoader class; an improved version of Assets.js from MooTools more.
+It also includes a compressed copy of many of the popular plugin scripts, each one copyright of their respective authors.

 ## How to use